Medusa-ML/.github/profile/README.md

 * 👕 [Buy a T-Shirt](https://store.bradflaugher.com/)
 * 💵 [Make a Donation via Coinbase](https://commerce.coinbase.com/checkout/ea43ea82-2708-4562-966b-bf30800ec592)
 * 🫶 [Support us on Patreon and get AI Analyisis, Career Support, Ebooks and Merch](https://www.patreon.com/bradflaugher)

+## 📜 Note on Forked Projects and Licensing

+Many of Medusa's projects are forks from original repositories that were under permissive licenses such as MIT or Apache.
+Medusa respects the original licenses of these repositories.
+Any new code contributions by the Medusa project to these forks are licensed under the GNU General Public License, version 3 (GPLv3).
+For an example, see our [Medusa Project Fork Licensing Note](https://github.com/Medusa-ML/Chat/blob/main/LICENSING_NOTE).

+### Compatibility Note

+It's important to note that although our forks aim to remain upstream-compatible, they are essentially hard forks under a more restrictive license (GPLv3).
+This is in line with our commitment to free software and our belief in the benefits of more restrictive licenses that ensure freedom and openness.

+For more information on this matter check out the [Free Software Foundation's Licensing Lab](https://www.fsf.org/licensing/)